How Kurt Cobain Shaped the Future: A Legacy Timeline

 Serving the Servant: Remembering Kurt Cobain

-In 2020, Cobain's 1959 Martin D-18E acoustic guitar became the most expensive guitar ever sold, fetching over $6 million at auction.
+In 2020, Cobain's right-handed 1959 Martin D-18E acoustic guitar, modified for left-handed playing and used for Nirvana's Unplugged performance, became the most expensive guitar ever sold at auction, fetching over $6 million.

-July 2021: Cobain's Childhood Home to Be Included on Heritage Register
+July 2021: Cobain's Childhood Home to Become an Exhibit

-In July 2021, it was confirmed that Kurt Cobain's childhood home in Aberdeen would be included on the Washington State Heritage Register and transformed into an exhibit for visitors.
+In July 2021, Kurt Cobain's childhood home in Aberdeen was confirmed by the Washington State Department of Archaeology and Historic Preservation to be included on their Heritage Register and turned into an exhibit.

-In 2022, Kurt Cobain's 1969 Competition Mustang, which he played in the "Smells Like Teen Spirit" music video, was sold at auction to Jim Irsay for $4.5 million.
+In 2022, Cobain's 1969 Competition Mustang, which he also played in the "Smells Like Teen Spirit" music video, was sold at auction to Jim Irsay for $4.5 million.

 Loading Video...